-Apply a continuous layer of insulation around the external walls of you house such as expanded polysteryne or mineral wool insulation.
+Apply a continuous layer of insulation (such as EPS or Mineral Wool around the external walls of your house

 By reducing thermal bridges you will have saved a great amount of heat losses and energy needs of your home resulting in reduced energy bills and increased building lifespan.

 Heat energy can be transferred out of your house by three basic mechanisms – conduction, convection and radiation.
 Un-insulated external walls are responsible for 35% of your home’s heat losses.
 Air leakage is also common phenomenon in un-insulated roofs with a 25% heat of losses.
 Most common insulation materials work by slowing conductive and convective heat flow.
 So, there is an imperative need to insulate your house in order to reduce the energy escaping from your property.
 External wall and loft insulation has a number of benefits as follows.

 1. EWI Improves energy efficiency of your home

 Heat flows from warmer to cooler spaces until there is no longer a temperature difference.
 Insulation helps to reduce heat losses in cold weather and heat gains in warm weather.
 It provides resistance to heat flow and works as a barrier that protects the indoor environment from the outside weather conditions.
 By installing wall and loft insulation the air leakage rate of your house will be reduced dramatically and your heating and cooling bills will be cut by up to half.

 Type of property

 Savings per year